JoycelynO/Comparing-Adverse-Effects-of-Tramal-and-Lyrica-Drugs/README.md

 ## Data Structure
-The data is extracted from the FAERS database, which is managed by the FDA in the U.S. The FDA Adverse Event Reporting System (FAERS) collects reports on medication side effects and errors.
+The data is extracted from the FAERS database, which is managed by the FDA in the U.S. The FDA Adverse Event Reporting System (FAERS) collects reports on medication adverse effects and errors.
 It is used to monitor the safety of drugs and biological therapies after they have been approved for the market.

 The FAERS dataset only contains data on a quarterly basis.
 I utilized the demographic, drugs and reactions datasets to find the adverse effects of the drugs and merged all four quarters from 2019.
 I imported the relevant datasets into SQL Server and established a connection with Power Query for the data cleaning process.
 Here's a [link](https://fis.fda.gov/extensions/FPD-QDE-FAERS/FPD-QDE-FAERS.html) to the datasets.
 The SQL queries used to import the datasets to Power Query are also attached.

+Key Terms:
+- Adverse effect: An unwanted or harmful reaction that occurs after taking a medication or undergoing a medical treatment.
+- Primary Suspect: Most likely responsible for the adverse effect.
+- Secondary Suspect: May contribute to the adverse effect but isn’t the main cause.
+- Interacting: Drug affects how another drug behaves.
+- Concomitant: Drug is taken at the same time as other drug but not necessarily related to the reaction.

 ## Insights

-- Gender Differences in Side Effects
+- Gender Differences in Adverse Effects
-1. Tramal: Most reported side effects come from women (63%), while men account for 27%, and 10% are unknown.
+1. Tramal: Most reported adverse effects come from women (63%), while men account for 27%, and 10% are unknown.

 2. Lyrica: Reports are even more skewed, with 72% female, 25% male, and 3% unknown.

 Women seem to report more adverse reactions for both drugs, which could be due to differences in prescription rates, metabolism, or reporting behaviour.

-- Top Brands Reporting Side Effects
+- Top Brands Reporting Adverse Effects
-1. Tramal Side Effects Reports:
+1. Tramal Adverse Effects Reports:
-Most reported side effects for Tramal are linked to Pfizer (49%), followed by AstraZeneca (31%) and Novartis (20%).
+Most reported adverse effects for Tramal are linked to Pfizer (49%), followed by AstraZeneca (31%) and Novartis (20%).
-This could suggest that these pharmaceutical companies may have the highest market share or distribution of Tramal, or their formulations may have a higher likelihood of reported side effects.
+This could suggest that these pharmaceutical companies may have the highest market share or distribution of Tramal, or their formulations may have a higher likelihood of reported adverse effects.

-2. Lyrica Side Effects Reports:
+2. Lyrica Adverse Effects Reports:
 Once again, Pfizer dominates the reports for Lyrica, constituting 95% of cases, with AbbVie constituting only 3% and Roche constituting 2%.
 This could suggest that Pfizer is the leading manufacturer of Lyrica or that most side effect reports are linked to Pfizer's formulation.

 Pfizer appears prominently in both drugs, but it plays a much bigger role in Lyrica reports than in Tramal.
 Further investigation could help determine if these trends are due to differences in drug formulation, variation in dosages, or reporting biases.

-- Top Side Effects
+- Top Adverse Effects
-1. Tramal Side Effects:
+1. Tramal Adverse Effects:
 - The most reported issues are drug abuse, toxicity to various agents, and drug dependence.
 - This suggests that Tramal has a high potential for misuse and addiction, making it a concern for long-term use.
 - The toxicity related reports could also suggest that the overdose of the drug as well as its interaction with other drugs is posing danger to the patient.

-2. Lyrica Side Effects:
+2. Lyrica Adverse Effects:
 - The most common issues include pain, drug ineffectiveness, and malaise (general discomfort or unease).
 - "Pain" showing up as a top side effect could suggest that some patients may not experience the expected pain relief from Lyrica.
 - "Drug ineffective" reports reaffirms the possibility that the medication does not work as intended for all users.